Starwort/NEA/README.md

 If a complete stack (T-6) is placed onto an empty column, the entire column will lock.

-If there aren't any legal moves available, the player may cheat by placing one card on top of a stack which would normally be illegal.
-Only one cheated card can be on each stack at any time, however; and cheated cards may not be moved to other illegal positions; therefore the game is still tricky.
+If there aren't any legal moves available, the player may Cheat by placing one card on top of a stack which would normally be illegal.
+Only one Cheated card can be on each stack at any time, however; and Cheated cards may not be moved to other illegal positions; therefore the game is still tricky.

 ### Features of the problem that are amenable to computational methods